connorvoigt/Venture/README.md

 ## Backend Scripts

-From the repository's root directory, install the dependencies in 'requirements.txt'
+From the repository's root directory, install the dependencies in **requirements.txt**

 In the backend directory, you can run: